 Scott Gendel (b.
-1977) is a composer, vocal coach, pianist, theatrical music director, singer, keyboardist, composition instructor, producer, songwriter, and general musical polymath living in the Madison, Wisconsin area.
+1977) is a composer, vocal coach, pianist, theatrical music director, singer, keyboardist, composition instructor, producer, songwriter, and all-around musical generalist living in the Madison, Wisconsin area.
 As a composer, his music has a wide-ranging scope, but Scott is particularly fond of all things vocal and the artistry of the human voice in all its forms, including opera, art song, choral music, musical theatre, folk song, rock albums, and much more.
-As a performing musician, Scott collaborates on vocal and instrumental recitals around the country, plays in four different genre-bending rock & electronic bands, and is the official pianist and principal vocal coach for Madison Opera.
+As a performing musician, Scott collaborates on vocal and instrumental recitals around the country, plays in four different hard-to-categorize rock & electronic bands, and is the official pianist and principal vocal coach for Madison Opera.

 Recently, he recorded his piece “At Last” with soprano Camille Zamora and cellist Yo-Yo Ma, as part of “An AIDS Quilt Songbook: Sing For Hope,” a recording released on Naxos Records and GPR, benefiting amfAR, the American Foundation for AIDS Research.Scott’s song “Advice to Those Like Me, With Hearts Like Kindling” was premiered by soprano Melody Moore in her Carnegie Hall debut recital.
 Scott’s evening-length choral & orchestral oratorio “Barbara Allen,” based on the traditional Appalachian folk song, was premiered by the Santa Clara Chorale & San Jose Chamber Orchestra last spring.